 Are there any departments you tend to work with more than others?

-SB: Not particularly, although this could vary from deal to deal.
-For example on a real estate finance deal you are likely to liaise predominantly with the real estate department.
-In general however you work with a variety of other departments including pensions, corporate, tax, construction and real estate.
+EA: Not particularly, although this could vary from deal to deal.
+In general, you seek advice from, and work with, a variety of other departments including restructuring and insolvency, pensions, corporate, tax, construction and real estate.

 Describe the overseas interactions you have on a transaction.